 Vertical root barriers are used to minimise the risk of an infestation from an adjoining property spreading across the boundary.
 Other uses of root barriers - are to protect buildings or structures from being damaged ‐ particularly to line foundations if knotweed is in the vicinity.
 However although vertical barriers comply with Environment Agency recommendations, this method would only be advisable used in conjunction with an appropriate herbicide programme.

 More suited towards new build schemes and construction projects, Japanese Knotweed excavation and removal solution removes the constraints of the typical length of time a knotweed herbicide treatment may take by using plant machinery to physically excavate the infected soil due for development.
 A temporary or permanent bund can be created on-site if space permits where the infected soil can be treated with a herbicide programme.
 Or the soil can be removed completely by transporting the Japanese Knotweed to a licensed landfill site.
 Due to this soil be categorised as controlled waste (Environmental Protection Act 1990) the costs associated with this method can be very expensive .

-Stem injection for Japanese Knotweed can be very effective and only targets the plant treated
+Stem injection treatment for Japanese Knotweed is very effective and only targets the plant treated.